 Most dental professionals recommend that wisdom teeth be extracted early.
 This is because wisdom teeth, if left untreated, can cause significant and costly oral health problems, such as impaction and dental crowding, that may require orthodontic or surgical treatments to correct.
 This proactive approach to wisdom teeth is cost-effective for several reasons:

 - Saves time and discomfort later.
 Averting oral health issues before they arise, such as dental shifting, oral infections, gum disease, and damage or crowding of nearby teeth, is a key reason why dental professionals recommend early removal of wisdom teeth.

 - Easier surgery/faster recovery.
-The younger you are when you have oral surgery to remove wisdom teeth, the faster your recovery is likely to be because your wisdom teeth are less developed and therefore easier to remove.
+The younger you are when you have oral and maxillofacial surgery to remove wisdom teeth, the faster your recovery is likely to be because your wisdom teeth are less developed and therefore easier to remove.
 Faster healing equals less time away from work or school.

 - Less risk of complications.
 Untreated wisdom teeth can cause infection, cavities, gum disease, damage or crowding to the nearby teeth.
 As we age, the roots grow longer and become more deeply rooted in the jaw bone.
 Removal becomes more complicated as the roots become potentially intertwined with nerves and sinuses.
 Patients never have to endure these complications in the first place if their wisdom teeth are removed early.

 We want wisdom teeth removal to be as easy as possible for our patients, so we work hard to make payment convenient.
 We accept several insurance plans and payment methods.
 Please call us with your questions — no question is too small.
 It is our privilege to help guide you through the process of wisdom teeth extraction at our Grand Rapids, MI, practice.